 How to become a successful wedding photographer

 When I meet photographers new to the wedding world, the question I get asked the most is, “How do I get to do what you do?”
+Let's get into it.

 From Chichester in England, UK, I immigrated to San Antonio, TX in 2006, to marry my best friend, Marcie.
 Before moving to America, I was a news photographer covering local stories and sports, managed a studio, and traveled the world.